 Skip to content

-I created this page because many people have been asking how Oravia differs from previous attempts at oligosynthetic or taxonomic languages.
+Many people have been asking how Oravia differs from previous attempts at oligosynthetic or taxonomic languages.

 Important differences of Oravia's vocabulary with other approaches